 How Does thredUP Work?

-thredUP is an online consignment and thrift store where you can buy and sell gently-used clothing, shoes, handbags, accessories, and jewelry.
+thredUP is an online consignment and thrift store where you can buy and sell gently-used clothing, footwear, handbags, accessories, and jewelry for women and kids.

 I’ve been selling clothes on thredUP since 2015, and their process is ALWAYS changing.
-When I first started using thredUP, there were no fees to start selling, you just ordered a cleanout kit and shipped it back.
-Now, they have some optional fees which I’ll explain below.
+When I first started using thredUP, there were no fees to start selling; you just ordered a clean-out kit and shipped it back to them.
+It would usually take them a few weeks to process your kit, and then they purchased the items they wanted outright.
+Now, they have many fees, and every item is placed on consignment.

 - On trend and less than five years old

-Now the question that everybody wants to know — how much can you really earn with thredUP?
-According to their website, approximately 40% of your items will be accepted, and from that, you’ll make 5%-80% of what an item sells for based on its listing price (this is for up-front payouts).
-For consignment items, you’ll make 20%-95% of what an item sells for based on its listing price.
-If you have luxury items (think Gucci, Kate Spade, or Christian Louboutin) you’ll earn an additional 10% on things that are listed for more than $100.00.
+Now the question everybody wants to know is, how much can you really earn selling on thredUP?
+According to their website, approximately 50% of your items will be accepted, and from that, you’ll make 3%-80% of what an item sells for based on its selling price, demand, brand, and quality.

 Clear as mud?

-To give you an idea of what you can really earn, I’m sharing the contents of one of my bags and the actual payout numbers.
-Side note: I always choose the free options.
+To give you an idea of what sellers can really earn, I’m sharing the contents of one of my bags and the actual payout numbers.

 Women’s Clothing